quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_quantum-coin-js-sdk..signSendCoinTransaction"></a>

 ### quantum-coin-js-sdk~signSendCoinTransaction(wallet, toAddress, coins, nonce) ⇒ <code>SignResult</code>
 The signSendCoinTransaction function returns a signed transaction.
+The chainId used for signing should be provided in the initialize() function.
 Since the gas fee for sending coins is fixed at 1000 coins, there is no option to set the gas fee explicitly.
 This function is useful for offline (cold storage) wallets, where you can sign a transaction offline and then use the postTransaction function to post it on a connected device.
 Another usecase for this function is when you want to first store a signed transaction to a database, then queue it and finally submit the transaction by calling the postTransaction function.

 **Kind**: inner method of [<code>quantum-coin-js-sdk</code>](#module_quantum-coin-js-sdk)
 **Returns**: <code>SignResult</code> - Returns a promise of type SignResult.